QUOTA: Quantifying Objects with Text-to-Image Models for Any Domain: Conclusion

 \section{Conclusion}

-In this work, we presented \ours, a novel optimization framework for domain-agnostic object quantification in generative text-to-image models.
-Unlike existing methods that require retraining for each new domain, \ours enables accurate object quantification across diverse and unseen domains through a dual-loop meta-learning strategy that optimizes a domain-invariant prompt.
-By integrating learnable quantification and domain tokens within prompt learning, our approach captures stylistic variations and maintains accuracy, even for object classes not seen during training.
-We introduced a new benchmark specifically for evaluating domain-generalizable object quantification, allowing rigorous assessment of model adaptability and quantification accuracy across domains.
-Extensive experiments demonstrate that \ours outperforms conventional models in both object quantification accuracy and semantic consistency, setting a new standard for efficient, scalable, and flexible text-to-image generation across any domain.
+We presented \ours, a novel optimization framework for domain-agnostic object quantification in text-to-image generation.
+Unlike existing methods that require retraining for each domain, \ours enables accurate quantification across diverse and unseen domains via a dual-loop meta-learning strategy that optimizes a domain-invariant prompt.
+By introducing learnable quantification and domain tokens into the prompt space, our approach effectively captures stylistic variations and maintains accuracy—even on object classes not seen during training.
+To facilitate systematic evaluation, we proposed a new benchmark tailored for domain-generalizable object quantification, enabling rigorous assessment of model adaptability and precision.
+Extensive experiments demonstrated that \ours outperforms standard baselines in both count accuracy and semantic alignment, establishing a new standard for flexible and scalable text-to-image generation.